-as planned, will need to be restructured or will be completed on schedule, if at all.
+Our product development costs will also increase if we experience delays in testing or approvals.
+We do not know whether any preclinical tests or clinical trials will be initiated as planned, will need to be restructured or will be completed on schedule, if at all.
 Significant preclinical or clinical trial delays also could shorten the patent protection period during which we may have the exclusive right to commercialize our product candidates.
 Such delays could allow our competitors to bring products to market before we do and impair our ability to commercialize our product candidates.

-If we cannot enroll enough patients to complete our clinical trials, such failure may adversely affect our business, financial condition and results of operations.
+If we cannot enroll enough patients to complete our clinical trials, our business, financial condition and results of operations may be adversely affected.